IEAWindTask37/IEA-15-240-RWT/README.md

 Requirements for using the OpenFAST model:
 * The OpenFAST input files are compatable with OpenFAST-v2.3+.
 This can be compiled [from source here](https://github.com/OpenFAST/openfast.git) or precompiled Windows binaries are [available for download](https://github.com/OpenFAST/openfast/releases/latest/download/windows_openfast_binaries.zip).
 More information on installing and running OpenFAST is available in [OpenFAST documention](https://openfast.readthedocs.io/en/master/).
 * NREL's Reference OpenSource Controller (ROSCO) is required.
-This can be compile [from source here](https://github.com/nrel/rosco) or precompiled Windows binaries are [available for download](https://github.com/NREL/ROSCO/releases/tag/latest).
+This can be compile [from source here](https://github.com/nrel/rosco) or the precompiled Windows .dll is [available for download](https://github.com/NREL/ROSCO/releases/tag/latest).

 If you use this model in your research or publications, please cite as: